psubedi2026/TIY_DC_Java_Prework/README.md

   * Java will be the main language we work with during the class.
   * Please work through parts one and two of [KTByte Interactive Textbook in Java](https://www.ktbyte.com/java-tutorial/book).
 Take screenshot of your success.
   * Then work through the [Codecademy course on Java](https://www.codecademy.com/en/courses/learn-java).
+    Keep going until you receive "“Congratulations on completing the course Learn Java!”" and make a screen capture of your success.
-Take screenshot of your success
+    Take a screen capture of your success.
   * Add screenshots to your Hello World GIT repository and submit.

 ### HTML & CSS Basics:

   * While not a focus of the course, we will need to do some front-end development when we get into web applications.
   * Work through the [Codecademy course on HTML & CSS](https://www.codecademy.com/en/tracks/web) so you have a basic familiarity with them.
-Take screen shot of your success.
+    Keep going until you receive ""Congratulations on completing the course on HTML & CSS"" Take screen shot of your success.
   * Add screenshots to your Hello World GIT repository and submit.

 ### Class Policies